panjf2000/ants/README.md

 // Options contains all options which will be applied when instantiating a ants pool. type Options struct {
-	// ExpiryDuration sets the expired time (second) of every worker.
+	// ExpiryDuration is a period for the scavenger goroutine to clean up those expired workers,
+	// the scavenger scans all workers every `ExpiryDuration` and clean up those workers that haven't been
+	// used for more than `ExpiryDuration`.
 	ExpiryDuration time.Duration

 	// PreAlloc indicates whether to make memory pre-allocation when initializing Pool.